runnermann/Vertx-5-example/README.md

 ## Getting started:

 1. After branching the project and mporting it to your IDE, ensure the setup in Maven is correct.
 The POM file is current as of May 2025.
 Rename the project in the POM file.
 Update the dependencies.
 The OWASP dependency checker will underline dependencies that are vulnerable.

-2. Create a directory on your desktop `/VertxServerSecrets/ServerSecrets.properties` .This is the directory and file that is expected to be present.
+3. Create a directory on your desktop `/VertxServerSecrets/ServerSecrets.properties` .This is the directory and file that is expected to be present.
 Store the project passwords this .properties file.

     -- Go to the ` example.web.access.SecretEncDec `.
 Uncomment the Main Method.
 This will encrypt the ` .properties file ` and store it in the project.
-The instructions to run the class are provided within the file.
+The instructions to run the class are provided within the class.

+4. The index page will need to have the images replaced.
+There is one image used as a placeholder so the page will run.

-3. Create a database: You will need 3 tables for the blog.
+5. Create a database: You will need 3 tables for the blog.
 Blogs, BlogRow, and BlogResource.
 Blogs primarily stores the metadata and other organization information.
 BlogRows is the data within the paragraphs and formatting/structure information, and BLogRefs is information that would be used as a reference for the blog.
 BlogRefs is optional.

 Schema:
 ```